ivelin/zk0/.kilocode/rules/memory-bank/project-constraints.md

 - **Documentation**: Keep README and documentation current
 - **Reproducibility**: Ensure all experiments are reproducible with seeds

+### 5. Production Code Quality Standards
+- **NO MOCKS IN PRODUCTION**: Mocks, stubs, or fake implementations are STRICTLY FORBIDDEN in production code
+- **Fail Fast Principle**: Production code must handle real failures gracefully or fail fast with clear error messages
+- **Real Dependencies Only**: All production components must work with actual dependencies and real data
+- **Error Handling**: Implement proper exception handling instead of mock fallbacks
+- **Testing Isolation**: Mocks are only acceptable in unit tests for dependency isolation, never in production paths
+- **Code Review Requirement**: Any use of mocks in production code will be rejected during code review

 ### 5. Testing Execution Requirements
 - **Environment**: All tests must run in conda environment "zk0"
 - **Parallel Execution**: Use `pytest -n auto` for parallel test execution